NewsInterview: a Dataset and a Playground to Evaluate LLMs' Ground Gap via Informational Interviews: NewsInterview: An Interview Game

-The persuadability component to our gameplay increases the multi-turn strategy: because persuasion is assessed with reference to the entire interview, the interviewer gets more reward overall for spending words (or even whole turns) making the source feel comfortable \textit{early} in the interview, rather than directly asking for information.
-However, is it sound for the source-LLM to assess its own level of persuasion?
+Is it sound for the source-LLM to assess its own level of persuasion?
 As recent research has found, LLMs are poor detectors of when they are being persuaded \cite{sakurai-miyao-2024-evaluating} and can even unknowingly persuade themselves \cite{zeng2024johnny}.
 Furthermore, persuadability varies from person to person \cite{wang2019persuasion,hirsh2012personalized}.
 Luckily, source-persuasion is a well-studied field in journalism.
 As a starting point, we draw from \citet{sedorkin2015interviewing}, and carefully design prompts asking an LLM to rate the persuasiveness of a prior conversation.
-Different source personas, according to \citet{sedorkin2015interviewing}, are persuaded by different communication patterns: e.g. \textit{Anxious} sources are distrustful of journalists; they are usually persuaded by phrases like ``I will be as fair as possible''.
-We tailor different persuasive phrases for different simulated personas.
-We also experiment with varying lengths of interview context to include in the \textsf{getPersuasionLevel} prompt.
-For a full list of our persuasion approaches, see Table \ref{tab:persuasion_techniques}.
-We confirm the validity of LLM-identified persuasion levels by setting up human trials.
-In these trials, the human plays as a source.
-The human receives source information items and is asked questions by the interviewer.
-After each question, the human rates the their own level of persuasiveness on a 5 point scale and we calculate the agreement between the human and the source.
-After 72 trials, we report $r=.43$ at $p<.0001$, a statistically significant moderate correlation (if we exclude ``Adversarial Sources'', our correlation is $r=.68$ at $p<1e9$, indicating that persuasiveness evaluation in this context is relatively objective).
-With these steps, we can simulate persuadability relatively well, on a turn level.
-We invite future work on more realistic simulation methods.
+Different source personas, according to \citet{sedorkin2015interviewing}, are persuaded by different communication patterns: e.g., \textit{Anxious} sources are distrustful of journalists; they are usually persuaded by phrases like ``I will be as fair as possible.''
+We validate this in Section \ref{sct:gameplay_validation}.